Skip to Main Content

 ACM Digital Library

-ACM Digital Library provides access to all ACM journals as well as selected journals and publications of ACM affiliated organizations, including conference proceedings.
-The ACM journal collections contains tables of content, abstracts, and selected full-text of journal articles.
+Access to all ACM journals and selected journals and publications of ACM affiliated organizations, including conference proceedings.

 Library, Information Science & Technology Abstracts with Full Text